-Lisa Allen is famed for this rabbit and leek turnover, having showcase it on BBC television series, Great British Menu, in 2010.
-The pastry and the piccalilli can be made ahead, while any extra piccalilli liquid can be used to dress the plate.
-This is a delicious rabbit recipe that mingles the flavours of the rabbit saddles with Cumbrian ham for a robust, meaty treat
+Lisa Allen is famed for this rabbit and leek turnover recipe, having showcased it on BBC television series, Great British Menu, in 2010.
+The pastry and the piccalilli can be made ahead.
+This delicious rabbit recipe mingles the flavours of the rabbit saddles with Cumbrian ham for a robust, meaty treat.

 Method